nixworks/public/news/2007/08/16/README.md

 U.S. forces launched an airborne assault on a desert compound south of Baghdad on Thursday, the first air strike in a major new offensive.

 ### [ The Prime Minister of Kyrgyzstan Almaz Atambayev and the President of the People's Republic of China Hu Jintao meet to discuss Kyrgyz participation in a Turkmenistan-China gas pipeline. ](/news/2007/08/16/the-prime-minister-of-kyrgyzstan-almaz-atambayev-and-the-president-of-the-people-s-republic-of-china-hu-jintao-meet-to-discuss-kyrgyz-parti.md)
-_Context: Almaz Atambayev, China, Chinese President, Hu Jintao, Kyrgyzstan, Prime Minister, Turkmenistan_
+_Context: Almaz Atambayev, Chinese, Chinese President, Hu Jintao, Kyrgyzstan, Prime Minister, Turkmenistan_

 ### [ Hugo Chavez, the President of Venezuela, announces plans to abolish term limits for the President by changing the Constitution. ](/news/2007/08/16/hugo-cha-vez-the-president-of-venezuela-announces-plans-to-abolish-term-limits-for-the-president-by-changing-the-constitution.md)
 _Context: Hugo Chavez, President, Venezuela, constitution, term limit_